hashicorp/design-system/packages/ember-flight-icons/README.md

 ## Compatibility

-* Ember.js v3.24 or above
+* Ember.js v3.28 or above
+  * Note: The library _should_ work with earlier versions of Ember, but we only test with Ember 3.28 and newer
-* Ember CLI v3.24 or above
+* Ember CLI v3.28 or above
 * Node.js v12 or above

 ## Installation and Usage